 See – Advantages of a Group Health Insurance

 Case of Group Health Insurance

 The company Sheetal Ltd. had around 250 members and opted for group health insurance for all its employees.
 The company has adopted a uniform health cover throughout the organization.
-However, the amount of cover kept for each employee at Rs.
+However, the amount of coverage kept for each employee at Rs.
 400,000.
-So, based on average age and the nature of the risk all the employees may expose to the premium decided by the insurer is approximately Rs.
+So, based on the average age and the nature of the risk all the employees may expose to the premium decided by the insurer is approximately Rs.
 40,000 for the first year.

 The Group policy applies equally to both men and women working in the organization.
 Therefore, covers maternity expenses for the employees and their spouses if covered.
 Also, the insurer assigned a relationship manager who will be helping the company keep the employee records up to date.
 And maintain that everyone is covered at all times while working for Sheetal Ltd.

 The group health policy brought Sheetal Ltd.’s reputation among competitors and helps the firm retain and attract talent much more easily.